tomdstanton/bart/README.md

 ```
 bart SRR14224855* -s Staphylococcus_aureus
 ```
-Output is now a single tab-separated line .
+Output is now a single tab-separated line.
 Alleles are presented like so:
 * gene(allele), where the allele is from the matching, or nearest matching profile.
 * '?'  indicates a non-perfect hit